josephca/sample.async.servletnio/docs/Using-cmd-line.md

     $ mvn clean install
     ```

-    If you want to also run the functional tests then you need to [Download WAS Liberty](/docs/Downloading-WAS-Liberty.md) and pass in the location of your install as the system property libertyRoot:

-    ```bash
-    $ mvn -DlibertyRoot=<LibertyInstallLocation> install
-    ```

 2. To run the server with the Servlet sample execute:
     ```bash
     $ mvn liberty:run-server or,